Ana and the Others

 Ana and the Others (Ana y los otros) is a 2003 Argentine independent drama film directed and written by Celina Murga.

 Plot

 Twenty-something Ana, now living in Buenos Aires, returns to her native city of Paraná.
-She meets old school mates, old friends, makes new ones, and starts to rethink her life, and perhaps changes her future forever.
+She meets old school mates, and old friends, makes new ones, and starts to rethink her life, and perhaps changes her future forever.